lupopedia/WOLFIE_HEADERS/docs/COMPATIBILITY_MATRIX.md

 This document shows which versions of WOLFIE Headers are compatible with which versions of LUPOPEDIA_PLATFORM.
 Use this matrix to determine which WOLFIE Headers version you need for your LUPOPEDIA_PLATFORM deployment.

 **Key Points**:
-- LUPOPEDIA_PLATFORM 1.0.0 **REQUIRES** WOLFIE Headers 2.0.0
+- LUPOPEDIA_PLATFORM 1.0.0 **REQUIRES** WOLFIE Headers 2.0.0 or higher
-- WOLFIE Headers 2.0.0 is **NOT** backward compatible with v1.4.2
+- WOLFIE Headers 2.0.0+ is **NOT** backward compatible with v1.4.2
+- WOLFIE Headers 2.0.1 is **backward compatible** with v2.0.0 (adds optional features)
-- Migration is required when upgrading from v1.4.2 to v2.0.0
+- Migration is required when upgrading from v1.4.2 to v2.0.0+

 ---